bowonkang1/creative-portfolio/popup-books/unfolded-worlds/README.md

 # Unfolded Worlds

-This series is a collection of pop-up paper works where I explore how flat surfaces can turn into something more dimensional.
-I was especially interested in how folding, layering, and structure can change the way we see and experience space.
+This series explores how flat paper can transform into dimensional forms.
+I focused on how folding, layering, and structure can change the way we perceive and experience space.

+Since this was part of a paper engineering class, I also paid close attention to how each piece folds and unfolds, thinking about the underlying structure and mechanisms behind the movement.

+I spent time thinking about color combinations and patterns to make each piece feel bright and eye-catching, while still working well together as a whole.

 ---